1.4.36 So Called 'Honour' Based Abuse

 There are inherent risks to the act of disclosure for the victim and possibly limited opportunities to ask for help for fear of retribution from their family or community.

-It is important that staff of all agencies understand the difficulties that children and young people face when living with the threat or consequences of Honour Based Violence.
+It is important that staff of all agencies understand the difficulties that children and young people face when living with the threat or consequences of Honour Based Abuse.
 In addition, they are likely to have no experience of living outside the family and may face rejection and harassment by the family and by the community.

 - See the child alone in a safe and private place to obtain their wishes, views and feelings and explain confidentiality fully, including the need to share;